autotelik/datashift/README.markdown

 ## Active Record - Import/Export

-Provides wrappers and rake tasks for importing/exporting data to DBs, from various sources, including csv and .xls files (Excel/Open Office)
+Provides high level rake tasks for importing data via ActiveRecord models into a DB, from various sources, currently csv or .xls files (Excel/Open Office)

+    bundle exec rake datashift:import:excel model=BlogPost input=BlogPostImport.xls verbose=true

-Simplifies the exchange of data, between such files and any active record supported database.
+The library can be easily extended with Loaders to deal with non trivial cases required to exchange data between such files and any active record supported database.

+Spree loaders are an example, these illustrate over riding processing for specific columns with complicated lookup requirements.

 A core feature of DataShift is the MethodMapper, which provides features for collecting reflection information from ActiveRecord models (all different associations, including join tables with many-to-many relationships).